JabRef/GSoC/application.md

 ## Personal Information

 - Full Name
-- Email and GitHub Username
+- Email and GitHub username
 - Your first language
 - Location and Timezone
 - Share links (website(s), ...), if any, of your previous work on open source projects